|Fall 2017||Research Associate at the University of California Santa Cruz|

 Current Research Interests

-Playing America(n): Mediations of American Culture in Ambioperative Game Worlds (Working Title)
+Playing America(n): Ambioperative Gameworlds and American Culture (Working Title)

 What happens when we play American in current open-world video games?
 I want to illuminate the ways in which these games are expressive of twenty-first-century American culture in the interplay of their mechanics and themes and what happens when players engage with them.
 This project is an effort to couple theories, methodologies, and research interests from the field of Game Studies with those of American Studies in order to elucidate the meaning and functioning of video games in the broader assemblage of American culture, focusing on a subsection of open-world games that employs what I call ambioperative game worlds.
 Three preliminary working theses run through this dissertation, informing and driving its research questions: